Toncontín International Airport: Runway 02 approach

 Because of the terrain in Tegucigalpa, aircraft cannot easily be accommodated on a traditional straight-in approach for Runway 02, the most frequently used runway because of wind direction.
 Instead, an RNAV (GPS) approach is used, resembling a circle-to-land approach.
 Aircraft are routed through shallower terrain in a circular fashion, then follow along the Anillo Periferico road to a cloverleaf interchange, at which point aircraft take a sharp left turn to line up with runway 02.
-Until the partial demolition of the hillside, aircraft experienced limited ground clearance just before the threshold.
+Until the partial demolition of the hillside, aircraft experienced limited ground clearance just before the threshold, hence had to approach slightly higher than optimal, increasing the challenge of the landing already made challenging by the short 1830 m runway.

 To maximize the amount of runway available, many aircraft land on the 350 m displaced threshold, just before the actual 02 threshold.

 Runway 02 departure

 Departures from runway 02 must turn to a heading of 018 degrees and then climb swiftly to 9000 feet to avoid mountainous terrain just north of the airport.
 Because of the short length of the runway and the high altitude of the airport, aircraft require a large amount of power to do this, making late go-arounds potentially dangerous if not executed properly, especially in a plane with a poorer power-to-weight ratio that climbs slower.